 The Ames Transit Agency (CyRide) is an administrative agency of the City of Ames and is governed by a Board of Trustees which meets monthly throughout the year.
-The six-member board consists of the Ames City Manager, ISU's Vice President of Business and Finance, a member of the Ames City Council, an appointee by the Mayor of Ames, an Iowa State University Government of the Student Body (GSB) Senator, and an appointee by the President of GSB.
+The six-member board consists of the Ames City Manager, ISU's Senior Vice President for University Services, a member of the Ames City Council, an appointee by the Mayor of Ames, an Iowa State University Government of the Student Body (GSB) Senator, and an appointee by the President of GSB.
 The board's responsibilities are to: oversee the operation, management, control and governance of transit services in the Ames community.

 NEXT CYRIDE BOARD MEETING

 Date/Time: Thursday, August 24, 2017; 8:00 a.m.

 Meeting Materials: August 24, 2017 CyRide Board Packet Typically the agenda/packet materials are posted 3 business days prior to the meeting.)

 Location: CyRide; Large Conference Room; 601 N. University Boulevard; Ames, IA 50010